iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 **What does `$id` mean?** This is an alias of [`@id`](https://www.w3.org/TR/json-ld/#node-identifiers) JSON-LD keyword.
 The alias itself is defined in YAML-LD [:material-github: Convenience Context](https://github.com/json-ld/convenience-context), which maps `@`-keywords of JSON-LD to `$`-keywords of YAML-LD.
 That's done because `@` is a reserved character in YAML, and identifiers starting with `@` have to be surrounded by quotes.

-**What is `VisualizationTool`?** That is name of an `rdfs:Class` we're going to use to describe every visualization tool we list in Table 3.
+**What is `VisualizationTool`?** That is name of an `rdfs:Class` we're going to use to describe every visualization tool we list in {{ render("fig-tools-with-various-visualizations") }}.
 We will refer to that class when we render the table.
-Base `iolanta` vocabulary contains `"@base": "local:"` definition; therefore, when converting to RDF, this will be mapped to an IRI node `local:VisualizationTool`.
+Default `iolanta` JSON-LD context contains `"@base": "local:"` definition; therefore, when converting to RDF, this will be mapped to an IRI node `local:VisualizationTool`.

 **What is `$reverse`?** As with `$id`, it is an aliased JSON-LD [`$reverse`](https://www.w3.org/TR/json-ld/#reverse-properties) keyword.
 It has one field, in this case `rdf:type`; and `rdf:type` can have multiple children, each of which will be assigned `VisualizationTool` class via an `rdf:type` edge.
 This allows us to avoid specifying `$type: VisualizationTool` for every single item we want to describe.